uccser/cs-field-guide/docs/source/getting_started/helper_commands.rst

 Running ``./csfg build`` will build or rebuild the Docker images that are required for the CS Field Guide system.
+When you run this command for the first time it can take roughly 15 to 30 minutes depending on your computer and internet speed.

+Images are only required to be built once, unless the image specifications change.

 -----------------------------------------------------------------------------